WSNE-FM: WSNE-FM HD2

 On April 25, 2006, Clear Channel announced that WSNE-FM would add an HD2 digital subchannel.
 When activated, it carried a format focusing on dance and disco hits.
 In 2009, the HD2 flipped to a smooth jazz format.
 Several years later, the smooth jazz format was replaced with a simulcast of co-owned talk radio station WHJJ.
 The HD2 subchannel feeds FM translator W284BA at 104.7 MHz, to give WHJJ listeners the choice to hear the station on FM.

 WSNE-FM HD3

 On January 28, 2014, WSNE-FM had begun rebroadcasting the K-Love Christian contemporary network on its new HD3 subchannel.
 In September 2014, WSNE-FM-HD3 began broadcasting a talk radio format.
-K-Love programming would eventually return to WSNE-FM HD3, before the sub-channel would eventually become a slightly-delayed simulcast of the main analog feed.
+K-Love programming would eventually return to WSNE-FM HD3, before the sub-channel would eventually become a slightly-delayed simulcast of the main analog feed due to the Educational Media Foundation (which owns K-Love) buying WBRU in 2017.
 For a time, the HD3 subchannel was silent.
 It later returned with soft adult contemporary music from iHeartRadio's "The Breeze" service.